Homepage > Blank IRS 8879 Template

 How do I complete Form 8879?

-Is Form 8879 required for everyone?
+Is Form 8879 required for all tax returns?

 What happens if I don’t sign Form 8879?